Waziup/learning-center-content/content/en/programs/deep-virtual-exchange/events/8.webinar/index.md

 ---
 id: wb-8
-name: Preparation of the IoT certification course
+name: Developing the GIPs
-desc: Online session to enforce IoT Programs in locals
+desc: Online session to enforce global innovtion projetcs
-delay_start: 1d
+delay_start: 7w
-from: 2024-03-22
+from: 2024-05-21
 ---

 **Online Webinar**

-March 22nd, 2024
+May 21st, 2024
-10:00 AM, Central European Time.
+12:00 PM, Central European Time.

 **Platform**: Zoom

 **Agenda:**
-- Prerequisites
-- Target group definition
+- Teams work on the GIPs.
+Utilize the lessons that have been previously given.
-- Promotion strategies
+- Q&A Session
-- Integration in the WaziLab
-- Webinars with split groups: 3 rooms will be created.